jdrco/TileDrag/README.md

 The style.css styled all of the classes and ids within the html file, or what would be rendered by the javascript file.

-The main.jsfile is the main bulk of the project, since I was determined to write this whole game in plain old vanilla javascript.
+The main.js file is the main bulk of the project, since I was determined to write this whole game in plain old vanilla javascript.
 This means I rendered the board and player through this file, and created all of the logic  through this one file.
 What I found very useful was the "event" parameter which gave me all the information I needed for different mouse events, especially in the grid snapping logic.

 At first I made the logic of the game time based but decided that a "Don't let the {blank} fill up" type of game would be more exciting and harder to program.
 This approach forced me to think of more effiecient functions in terms of runtime.
 I found that a times my game would crash because of a function's really long runtime or from an infinite loop.
 I had to make use of harder algorithmic based functions to combat these issues and make the game faster and smoother.